 Conclusions

-The previous account demonstrates that it is possible to deliver the holistic learning experience necessary for sustainability within a disciplinary- I take it you do mean bias and not disciplinary-based, Alison?biased higher education system by using systems thinking and an underpinning critical realism philosophy to support students into becoming interdisciplinary/transdisciplinary thinkers and developing a holistic and systemic worldview.
+The previous account demonstrates that it is possible to deliver the holistic learning experience necessary for sustainability within a ‘conventional’ discipline-based higher education system by using systems thinking and an underpinning critical realism philosophy to support students into becoming interdisciplinary/transdisciplinary thinkers and developing a holistic and systemic worldview.
 In so doing, we effectively overcome the constraints of intellectual (disciplinary) and administrative (modular) silos.

 A learning journey provides a useful metaphor to indicate and signpost changes from firstness to thirdness, and there is evidence to suggest that if students are given sufficient support and opportunity for critical reflection, they can overcome their habituation in reductionist thinking.